Back on the Field:

 4) Exercise: Rotational Stability

-In Lacrosse we are constantly twisting our bodies whether it be passing, shooting, running or getting ready to deliver a big hit.
-This motion can be very taxing on our body if we donโt train to be strong with rotation prior to the season.
-Some exercises that assist with rotational stability are basically any unilateral or off-set exercises.
-Some exercises may include single-leg deadlift, single-leg squats, side planks, single-arm bench/row or single-arm shoulder press to name a few basics.
+In Lacrosse, we are constantly twisting our bodies whether it be passing, shooting, running, or getting ready to deliver a big hit.
+This motion can be very taxing on our body if we don’t train to be strong with rotation prior to the season.
+Some exercises that assist with rotational stability are basically unilateral or off-set exercises.
+Some exercises may include single-leg deadlifts, single-leg squats, side planks, single-arm bench/row, or single-arm shoulder presses to name a few basics.
 By only loading one side of the body we are training rotational/lateral stability of the core which can assist with our lacrosse movements.

 5) Stick Skills: